 If you are considering making the first move in a divorce, make sure you have a plan and have considered all the implications.
 The decision you are about to make will have far reaching consequences and change your life – and that of others – forever.

 Don’t drag your children into the dispute with your wife

-You may stop being husband and wife, but you will never stop being parents and so should try to maintain a constructive ongoing relationship for the sake of your kids.
-It is what is important for them that is most important of all.
+You may stop being husband and wife, but you will never stop being parents and so should try to maintain a constructive, ongoing relationship for the sake of your kids.
+It is what is important for them that is most important after all.

 Do everything you can to reach an agreement

 There is an old cliché that woman can keep an argument going longer than a man.
 From our experience in the family law sector, both sides can be as bad as each other on this.
 However, prolonging an argument, digging your heels in, arguing a point of principle – none of these things do anything at all to help in a divorce negotiation on any topic.

 Do whatever you can to reach an agreement without ending up needing to go to court to seek a judge’s view.
 Going to court guarantees only that things taking longer and cost you more.
 It guarantees neither side the outcome they want.

 If you find it hard to talk to your wife without things getting heated, consider mediation – it’s not a soft option as some might think, and it could help you come to that agreement or clarify the things you really need legal advice on.